onyx-ux/kaeldor/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Kaeldor
+draft: false
+tags:
+  -
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+To give you a good understanding of Kaeldor, here's a few area's where you can browse to begin with.